 Day 6 – Trans-Canada Highway & Terra Nova National Park

 Today, hop onto the Trans-Canada Highway as you head closer to the eastern shore of Newfoundland.
 Along the way, stop at Terra Nova National Park to explore at your leisure.
 The eastern-most national park in Canada has a diverse landscape of cliffs, forests, and green meadows.
 This park offers a variety of hiking trails, canoeing, boat tours, or even golfing on the shores of the Atlantic.
 After a busy morning, stop in seaside Trinity for lunch and amazing coastal views in the small town known as the "Pearl of Newfoundland Outports."
 Continue your drive up the peninsula to the Cape Bonavista Lighthouse.
 Built in 1843, it is the fourth-oldest lighthouse in Newfoundland, and you can climb the tower for stunning views.
 Then head to the Shoal Harbour valley to settle in for the night.
 Overnight in Clarenville.

-Day 7 – Drive to St. John’s
+Day 7 – St. John's Sightseeing

 Head to Newfoundland's capital, St. John's, and explore the city at your own pace.
 Take advantage of its extensive walking trails, known as the Grand Concourse, to discover St. John's and its surrounding communities.
 Explore the downtown area, full of colorful row houses and plenty of shopping, art galleries, and theater.
 At night, indulge in amazing food at one of its many restaurants, or cap the night off with live music.
 Overnight in St. John’s.

-Day 8 – Seasonal Tour
+Day 8 – Seasonal Touring

 Another fine day in St. John's awaits you, and your trip includes one of the following tours, depending on the season.